ngctramnl/data_cleaning_SQL/README.md

 # Cleaning Data in SQL
-- Change log can be found in the notebook uploaded.
+- Changelog can be found in the notebook uploaded.